Afudu/P7_OpenClassroom/README.md

 - **Data Source:** Share data stored in text files.

 ## Project Tasks
-The resolution of the problem is splited into three parts:
+The resolution of the problem is split into three parts:

-- **Part1: A Bruteforce solution:** For a list of 20 shares, a brute-force solution is implemented to evaluate all possiblecombinations.
+- **Part1: A Bruteforce solution:** For a list of 20 shares, a brute-force solution is implemented to evaluate all possible combinations.
 It identifies the most profitable within the budget constraints.

 - **Part2: An Optimized solution for a list of 20 shares:** An optimized version of the brute-force is developed to achieve the same results under one second.